-- 3.39 There is clear policy emphasis on the delivery of developments that will reduce reliance on the private car. - 3.40 Policy T4 of the JAAP requires that a comprehensive network of quality bus services be provided serving the transport needs of the Southend/Rochford and wider Essex catchment area, particularly linking to the new airport railway station and other transport interchanges.
-ECC Highways Authority recommended that a financial contribution be sought towards the provision of a bus service to serve the site in respect of the commercial scheme granted outline planning permission pending a s106 agreement.
-This would help to support the provision of sustainable transport access to and from the site.
-This would be a requirement of the proposed residential scheme if it were to be recommended favourably.
+- 3.44 There is clear policy emphasis on the delivery of developments that will reduce reliance on the private car. - 3.45 Policy T4 of the JAAP requires that a comprehensive network of quality bus services be provided serving the transport needs of the Southend/Rochford and wider Essex catchment area, particularly linking to the new airport railway station and other transport interchanges.
+ECC Highways Authority recommended that a financial contribution be sought towards the provision of a bus service to serve the site in respect of the commercial scheme recently granted outline planning permission at the site.
+This would also likely be a requirement of the proposed residential scheme if it were to be recommended favourably.